khawajaazfar/Building-Cracks-Forecast-Using-Prophet/README.md

-# Building Crack Forecasting with Prophet
+# Crack Forecasting with Prophet

 This repository provides a Google Colab notebook for forecasting building crack data using Facebook Prophet.
 The project involves raw data preprocessing, feature selection, and applying the Prophet model to predict future crack trends.